dludwin/Portfolio/README.md

-### Computer Science student.
-I'm learning Front/Back technology from courses and tutorials.
+### I'm Computer Science student.
+I'm learning Front/Back End technology from courses and tutorials in addition to my degree courses.

 - I'm coding high-volume and scalable software
 - I'm Creating web applications using React/Node and other technologies